 - Team's success (over what period?)

-- Team's games shown on local TV?
+- Team's games shown on local/national TV?

-- Team featured often on national TV?

 - Team plays in county's state?

 - If no team in state, team plays in neighbouring state?

 - Team plays in migrants' home state?

-- Proximity of county to team's stadium?
+- Proximity/easy transportation of county to team's stadium?

+- Proximity to team's training camp site?

 - Demographic factors (occupation, ethnicity)?

 - Popular players on team from locality/local college?

+- Other factors binding a region?

 - Is there residual spatial correlation after accounting for these factors?
 "Spillover effect".